astroML/gatspy/README.md

     $ nosetests gatspy

-to run the unit tests
+to run the unit tests.

+The tests are run on Python versions 2.6, 2.7, 3.3, 3.4, and 3.5.

 ## Authors
 - [Jake VanderPlas](http://www.vanderplas.com)